rerun-io/rerun/docs/README.md

 The entry point to the documentation is [`/content/index.md`](./content/index.md)

-Code examples can be rendered in multiple languages by placing them in `code-examples`, like so:
+Code examples can be rendered in multiple languages by placing them in `code-examples/all`, like so:

 ```
 /docs
   /code-examples
+    /all
       /my-example
         /example.py
         /example.rs
 ```

 ## Special syntax